peace-and-harmony/image-matting/README.md

   <figcaption>Figure 2.
 Foreground object, alpha matte, and the original image in each sub-figure are presented belong to different categories and backgrounds.</figcaption>
 </figure>

-Except for the ability of predicting variety of clothes, it is shown that the algorithm can handle diverse backgrounds, e.g. flatly placing items on the ground/sheet, or hanging items in front of door/wall, even with a low contrast which is illustrated in the first sub-figure of Figure 2.
+Except for the ability of predicting variety of clothes, it is shown that the algorithm can handle diverse backgrounds, e.g. flatly placing items on the ground/sheet, or hanging items in front of door/wall, even  a low contrast image which is illustrated in the first sub-figure of Figure 2.

 ### notebooks

 #### MODNet

-1. [MODNet sandboxed training](notebooks/MODNet_train.ipynb) - A illustration of how to train MODNet on the customized training dataset whether via an Ipython interactive environment, local machine or vm instance.
-The notebook contains loading data along with allowing a user to continue training from stored session from the command line.
+1. [MODNet sandboxed training](notebooks/MODNet_train.ipynb) - An illustration of how to train MODNet on the customized training dataset whether via an Ipython interactive environment, local machine or vm instance.
+The related scripts contain loading data along with allowing a user to continue training from stored session from the command line.

-- Implementation of customized PyTorch based transforms.
+- Implementation of customized PyTorch based transforms
-- Initialization from a pre-trained backbone.
+- Initialization from a pre-trained backbone
-- The ability to resume after a stopped session.
+- The ability to resume after a stopped session
+- Storing and plotting the loss vs epoch relationship via tensorboard

 2. [MODNet eval](notebooks/MODNet_eval.ipynb) - This notebook provides evaluation procedure on validation set or test set via loading saved checkpoint.
 The accuracy metrics is based on the Mean Intersection-Over-Union (MIoU).

-3. [MODNet quick inference](notebooks/modnet_pytorch_quick_inference) - This notebook provides a quick test inference on your image via the pre-trained ONNX version checkpoint when only CPU is available or using TensorRT inference when GPU is available for a speedup inference.
+- Guid through down loading Kaggle clothing dataset for test
+- To evaluate the model performance via Mean IoU metrics
+- Display the inferenced images

 #### Inference

+1. [MODNet quick inference](notebooks/modnet_pytorch_quick_inference) - This notebook provides a quick test inference on your image via the pre-trained checkpoint.

+- A quick instruction for using the algorithm to perform foreground object extraction
+- Uploading the customized images
+- Performing inference and display the corresponding combined results

-1. [MODNet demo - Benchmark](notebooks/modnet_demo_benchmark.ipynb) - An initial on the rails demo
+2. [MODNet demo - Benchmark](notebooks/modnet_demo_benchmark.ipynb) - An initial on the rails demo
 of the original MODNet implementation including a comparison of the average inference runtime between Pytorch and ONNX.

 - Converting Pytorch model to the format of ONNX version